HOME

 The Sorry Tale of Jack Racketts

-Jack punched cattle in Kansas after the surrender of the South and just drifted from one meaningless job to another.
-It wasn’t that he was lazy.
-He pulled his weight, but never more than his weight.
-But he was argumentative.
-Jack would argue that the sun rose in the west if he had a mind to.
-He had the unerring knack for saying the wrong thing to the wrong person at the wrong time.
+He had an unerring knack for saying the wrong thing to the wrong person at the wrong time.
 It wasn’t on purpose.
 Jack wasn’t mean or vindictive.
 He just had an inappropriate sense of humour and an opinionated manner.
 It drove everyone to distraction and more than once lost him a job or worse got a few men so riled up that they were ready to kill him.
-Fights were frequent and Jack had the scars to prove it.

 He had been there about a year when he sent for his mother.
-Dad had died and Mom was left on the Illinois farm with the younger ones.
+Dad had died in the war years and Mom was left on the Illinois farm with the younger ones.
 Now all the younger ones, including Jack, had gone off.
 Gone wandering.
 Gone out west.

 There were no girls to stay home and look after Mom.
 The farm got sold and Mom came out to Sawdust to live with Frank.
 She made herself useful cooking for drifters.
 The few outlaws that Frank managed to apprehend and keep in the pitiful jail, got the left overs.

-And for all its modest benefits, Frank is rather pleased with his position and was terribly worried when Jack turned up.
+And for all its modest benefits, Frank was rather pleased with his position and was terribly worried when Jack turned up.
 He was afraid Jack would do something stupid and embarrass him in front of the storekeeper and the livery man.

-Against his better judgment Mom persuades Frank to look after Jack.
+Against his better judgment Mom persuaded Frank to look after Jack.
 It would cost him nothing to make Jack a deputy.
 Nobody objected.
-Frank was none too happy.
-He knew Jack was a troublemaker.
-He had been ever since he was a kid.

-‘Okay, you can stay,’ said Frank over a cup of coffee.
-Frank didn’t drink anything stronger than coffee.
-He didn’t believe a man with the responsibilities of a sheriff should cloud his judgment with the moonshine hooch Bill Nevers sold as whisky in the Hog Leg Saloon at the end of main street.
 ‘I’m only agreeing to this because Mom wants it.
 You better not bring any disrepute on us.
 I don’t want no trouble Jack.
 You get yourself a job and settle down or get gone.’

 Jack promised Frank it was all going to be fine.
 Jack knew that his luck was running out.
 Sure he could keep on drifting.
 Maybe go out California way.
 But that was a lonely life.
 Too lonely for Jack.